Most people know how to handle a dead battery.

 How Much Does It Cost To Replace A Fuel Pressure Regulator?

-In most cases, if you have your fuel pressure regulator tested and it ends up being faulty, replacing it is the best option.
+In most cases, if you have your fuel pressure regulator tested and it ends up being faulty, replacing it is the ideal option.
 Depending on the make and model of your vehicle, this can run anywhere from $150 to over $1000.

 What Are The Risks Of Ignoring A Faulty Fuel Pressure Regulator?